KomputeProject/kompute/README.md

 }
 ```

-..and many more - check out the examples section in the documentation for more.
+## Advanced Examples

+We cover more advanced examples and applications of Vulkan Kompute, such as machine learning algorithms built on top of Kompute.

+You can find these in the advanced examples documentation section, such as the [logistic regression example](https://axsaucedo.github.io/vulkan-kompute/overview/advanced-examples.html).

 ## Motivations